← Back to Blog

 The drawn wire is fed into a cold header machine, which:

-- Blank length tolerance: ±0.1 mm (critical — affects subsequent drill point depth)
+• Blank length tolerance: ±0.1 mm is a common target (critical — affects subsequent drill point depth)

 Why It Matters for Drill Point Quality

-Blank length tolerance is the single most important upstream factor for drill point consistency.
+Blank length tolerance is one of the most important upstream factors for drill point consistency.
 If blanks vary in length, the drill point forming dies see different amounts of material, producing inconsistent flute depths.

 Stage 3: Thread Rolling